pvsundar/sundargap_statistic/README.md

-# Sundar-Tibshirani Gap Statistic Package
+## Sundar-Tibshirani Gap Statistic Package

-This package implements the Sundar-Tibshirani Gap Statistic for cluster analysis.
+This package implements the
+# Sundar-Tibshirani Gap Statistic when the Cluster Labels are specified.

 ## Installation